Nando-io/nando-io/README.md

 - 🤔 I’m looking for help with ... brushing up on terminology.
 - 💬 Ask me about ...
 Music Collecting, GHE, GHAS, and CoPilot
 - 😄 Pronouns: ...
 HE/HIM/HIS
 - 📖 Currently Reading ...
-Multipliers: How the Best Leaders Make Everyone Smarter by Liz Wiseman
+Nexus by Yuval Noah Harari
 - ⚡ Fun fact: ...
 I like playing musical instruments, reading, and learning new languages.